nolus-protocol/nolus-money-market/README.md

 If the given expected address matches the real one, the instantiation will be successful.

-### Deploy new DEX-specific contracts
+### Deploy new Protocol-specific contracts

 #### Deploy new contracts

 As mentioned in the sections above, the order in which contracts are deployed is important.
-So there is a correct way to deploy a new set of DEX-specific contracts.
+So there is a correct way to deploy a new set of Protocol-specific contracts.

 1. store Leaser code
 2. store Lease code